 If you’re graduating this semester, you’re in luck.
 According to the Bureau of Labor Statistics, entry-level job opportunities requiring higher education are growing, and experts predict that the growth will continue over the next 10 years.

 While it would be absolutely fantastic to graduate college and immediately segue into an executive level position capable of wiping out your college loans, that’s obviously not a very realistic expectation.
 No need to despair though.
-You may have to work your way up the ladder, but that doesn’t necessarily mean working for peanuts.
+You may have to work your way up the ladder — after getting your foot in the door with the help of an online resume builder like those at www.resumist.com — but that doesn’t necessarily mean working for peanuts.

 There are some pretty lucrative entry-level job opportunities for college graduates both with and without STEM degrees that can help you live a fairly comfortable life and put a decent dent in your debt.